 This specialist training ensures our care staff can support people to remain as comfortable as possible as they approach the end of their lives.
 As the final days draw near, the care plan will be reviewed daily and the care management team will support you and your family to ensure everything is how you want it to be.

-Read more about Aghileh and other team members in our About Us page.
+Read more about our team in our About Us page.

 Other considerations around palliative care at home

 Lasting Powers of Attorney play an important role in making sure that you are cared for and provided for according to your preferences.
 We recommend that our clients talk to a solicitor to find out more about the benefits of appointing attorneys.